Stephen Rebello: Hitchcock (2012)

-In 2005, several entertainment magazines announced the optioning of the screen rights to Alfred Hitchcock and the Making of Psycho for a television movie or miniseries.
-That option was superseded when two other major production companies optioned the rights for a theatrical motion picture version.
 In January 2010, Paramount Pictures purchased the screen rights to the book.
-Among the many directors who expressed interest were Spike Lee, Mark Romanek, Todd Field, Julian Fellowes, Lee Daniels, Steven Spielberg, Richard Kwietniowski, and Louis Letterier.
-Instead, the film began development in 2011 by The Montecito Picture Company with first-time director Sacha Gervasi at the helm of the project subsequently entitled Hitchcock.
+The film began development in 2011 by The Montecito Picture Company with first-time director Sacha Gervasi at the helm of the project subsequently entitled Hitchcock.
 Early screenplay drafts were written by Black Swan co-writer John J. McLaughlin; Rebello wrote several subsequent revised drafts.
 By late 2011, Fox Searchlight Pictures bought the project and the film was cast with Anthony Hopkins, Helen Mirren, Scarlett Johansson, James D'Arcy, Jessica Biel, Toni Collette, Danny Huston, Michael Stuhlbarg, Ralph Macchio, Michael Wincott, Richard Portnow and Kurtwood Smith.
 Principal photography began on location on April 13, 2012, and the film was released in selected U.S. cities on November 23, 2012, with a nationwide and worldwide theatrical expansion thereafter.
-It underperformed at the box office with a modest take of $27,039,669.Hitchcock was chosen as the opening night film of the 2012 American Film Institute's annual film festival, with the Steven Spielberg-directed Lincoln as the closing night attraction.
+It underperformed at the box office with a modest take of $27,039,669.
+Hitchcock was chosen as the opening night film of the 2012 American Film Institute's annual film festival.